cp3402-students/project-team6/deployment2.md

     - Ensure you have [Git](https://git-scm.com/downloads) installed.
     - Clone the project repository from Github using
         - `git clone https://github.com/cp3402-students/project-team6.git`
-    - Navigate to the project directory using `cd [directory of the repo]`
+    - Navigate to the project directory using `cd [./../U3Aonline]`.

+3. **Theme Development**

+    - The Wordpress themes files are located in the `[./../wp-content/themes/underscores]` directory.
+    - Use PhpStorm to modify theme files.
+    - Utilize Git Branching for development.